 Lumens are a unit of measure that gauges the total quantity of light emitted in all directions by a light source.
 Watts, traditionally featured on the packaging of conventional household light bulbs, are a measure of how much energy a light uses.
 Typically, though, a light with a high lumens count will consume energy at a higher rate than a light with a lower lumens number.

 So, the higher the lumens, the brighter the light?
 In most cases, yes—but not necessarily.
 Lumens are measured in a spherical device, capturing light emitted in all directions by the source.
 Yet how well a headlamp maker focuses and directs that light (via lenses and reflectors) can impact how those lumens are utilized.
 If, for instance, a headlamp uses a translucent casing, some lumens will escape through that casing and not contribute to the overall strength of the beam.

 Manufacturers are rarely shy about touting lumens on their packaging.
 A lumens count is useful to know, but it is just one of several factors that tell a headlamp's complete story.

 Lumens tell you how brightly a headlamp glows (at its source), but not how far it goes (to a surface you want illuminated).
 This is a headlamp's fundamental purpose—to channel light to a target area.

 Headlamps are tested to determine how far (in meters) they can project usable light, defined as the light cast by a full moon on a clear night.
 In the lighting industry this is known as the "moonlight standard," which is especially relevant to outdoor adventurers.

-The light of a full moon, unless obscured by a dense tree canopy, is considered sufficient light for a person to navigate cautiously but safely through outdoor terrain.
+The light of a full moon is considered sufficient light for a person to navigate cautiously but safely through outdoor terrain.